Applications are now being accepted for scholarships being offered by foundations established through the Huntington County Community Foundation.

-Scholarship applications are available at the guidance office of Huntington North High School and at the Huntington County Community Foundation office.
-Applications are due at the Huntington County Community Foundation office by March 27.
+Scholarship applications are available from the HNHS Guidance Office or the Huntington County Community Foundation office.
+Completed applications must be received at the Huntington County Community Foundation office by March 27.

 Scholarship applications are available at the Huntington County Community Foundation office or at the Huntington North High School guidance office.
 The deadline to turn in completed applications to the Foundation office is March 27.

 • George A. Bergman and Garnet L. Bergman Scholarship

 This scholarship is awarded to a Warren, IN, resident who graduated from Huntington North High School, Southern Wells High School or Eastbrook High School.

 The Bergman Scholarship is specified for Warren residents because Warren was the place the Bergmans called home.
 Mr. Bergman operated the Bergman Funeral Home, which had been in the family for 100 years.
 Mrs. Bergman assisted in the business when possible.
 She was employed by Sears Roebuck & Company and retired from there with many years of service.

 Application forms for the George A. Bergman and Garnet L. Bergman Scholarship are available at the Huntington County Community Foundation office or at the guidance offices at the designated high schools.
 The deadline for returning the completed application to the Community Foundation office is March 27.